godsonsakawa/alx-higher_level_programming/README.md

 # Higher-level programming - Python, Databases & JavaScript

 This repository contains programs written for the higher-level programming track at ALX.
-In these projects, I learned Python, MySQL and JavaScript.
+In these projects, I'm learning Python, MySQL and JavaScript.
 Simultaneously, I continued to reinforce and expand my skills in C and shell scripting.
 The specific list of projects contained follows: